vanillaes/absurdum/CONTRIBUTING.md

 ## Developing

-The easiest path to implement new operators is via TDD (Test Driven Development) using the VSCode debugger.
+The easiest path to implement new operators is via TDD (Test Driven Development).

 1. Create a class for the operator (`[operator].js`)
 2. Create a test for the operator (`[operator].spec.js`)
 3. Write a test proof and implement it in the class
+4. Run the test

+### Testing

+There are 4 different ways to run tests

+#### VSCode Debugger [Best]

-4. Make sure the test file has focus in VSCode
+1. Open the `.spec` file in VSCode
-5. In the 'Debug' pane select the 'Test' configuration
+2. Open the 'Debug' pane
+3. Run the 'Test' configuration

-The 'Test' configuration runs on the currently open file.
+#### Test Watcher [Easiest]

+The watcher looks for changes in the `.spec` files.
+When a change is detected, the tests in that file are run.

+1. Open a terminal an the project directory
+2. Run `npm run test:watch`
+3. Modify then save a `.spec` file

+#### CLI [Simplest]

+1. Open a terminal
+2. Run `node --experimental-modules [path]`

+All `.spec` files can be run directly from the CLI.

 [feature-workflow]: https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow